Complex Regional Pain Syndrome Factsheet (for Schools)

 - need additional time to complete assignments and tests

-- develop depression,
+- develop depression, anxiety, or posttraumatic

 stress disorder (PTSD)